maryam-nasir/portfolio-project/README.md

 ```

 Replace the placeholder values with your actual credentials:
 `MONGODB_URI`: Put the link of your MongoDB cluster here.
 `MY_EMAIL`: Email address to be used for sending email.
-`MY_PASS`: Password for about email account.
+`MY_PASS`: Password for above email account.
 `MY_DEST_EMAIL`: Email address where you want to send the email.

 **Running the Project**<br />